 Nabatieh

-Religion of Nabatieh:
+Religion of Nabatieh Lebanon:

 Overall, the religious diversity of Nabatieh reflects the complex and multifaceted nature of Lebanon’s religious landscape, with different faiths and traditions coexisting and intermingling in the city and surrounding region.